-Choose nine additional hours from any 200-, 300-, or 400-level courses in Accounting, Entrepreneurship, Finance, International Business, Management, or Marketing (maximum of 3 hours of internship credit).
+Choose nine additional hours from any 200-, 300-, or 400-level courses in Accounting, Entrepreneurship, Finance, International Business, Management, or Marketing (maximum of 3 hours of internship credit toward the 70 hours for the B.S. degree).
 Students pursuing their CPA license should consider taking Accounting 404, Accounting 406, and/or Accounting 410.
+(Please see additional information later in this section under "CPA Licensing Requirements".)